-- (1) The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations is as follows: - (a) when using the Central Supplier Database, the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT inclusive) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on an official notice board and website of the municipality. - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - (e) offers worth R30 000 and below (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) Acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; - (g) requirements for proper record keeping must be maintained at all times. - Purchases of R100 000 and more but less than R200 000 must reported to National Treasury on monthly basis
+- (1) The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations is as follows: - (a) when using the Central Supplier Database, the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT inclusive) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on an official notice board and website of the municipality. - (c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - (e) offers worth R30 000 and above (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - (f) Acceptable offers, which are subject to the Preferential Procurement policy must be awarded to the bidder who scored the highest points; - (g) requirements for proper record keeping must be maintained at all times.